junegunn/vim-github-dashboard/README.md

 ### Mac OS X

-The current version of Mac OS X is shipped with Ruby-enabled Vim.
+The current version of Mac OS X is shipped with a Ruby-enabled Vim.
 However, by default it comes with an old Ruby (1.8.7), so you still need to install `json_pure` (or `json`) gem.